 - Your independent travel to and from the gateway city

 - The cost of your travel visa or other travel documentation

 - Airport taxes and reciprocity fees (varies depending on expedition, gateway cities and group flight routes)

-- Personal expedition clothing
+- Personal expedition clothing and gear

 All payments received within 120 days or more prior to the departure date are refundable, with the exception of a $250 administrative fee.
 When cancellations are received within 119 days of the departure date, payments are not refundable.
 We recommend that students purchase cancellation insurance.